How does the new Children’s Safety Zone Program work to protect children and other pedestrians?

 What are the fines for a speeding violation?

-The fine is $35.00 for a speeding violation six or more miles over the applicable speed limit, but less than 11 miles over such speed limit.
+The fine is $35.00 for a speeding violation 10 miles over the applicable speed limit, but less than 11 miles over such speed limit.
 The fine is $100.00 if the recorded speed limit is 11 or more miles over the applicable speed limit.

 How does the automated safety camera system work?

 The camera system uses a 3D tracking radar, high-resolution digital camera and high-definition video camera.
-The 3D radar identifies any vehicle traveling faster than the posted speed limit and triggers both the camera and the video, which caputure the event.
+The 3D radar identifies any vehicle traveling faster than the posted speed limit and triggers both the camera and the video which capture the event.

-The first image shows the vehicle driving in excess of the speed limt.
-The second image shows the distance and timethe vehicle has traveled.
+The first image shows the vehicle driving in excess of the speed limit.
+The second image shows the distance and time the vehicle has traveled.
 The license plate is taken from a close-up of one of the images.
-Addiitonal data collected includes the time, date, posted speed limit, vehicle speed, location, lane and direction of travel.
-A high-definition video clip of the event is provided as evidence.
+In addition, a high-definition video clip of the event is provided as evidence.

 How will the public be informed when new safety zones are put in place?